sc0ttj/AerScript/README.md

 inclusive, both on 32-bit and on 64-bit host OS.

+## Native UTF-8 Support
+Aer has builtin native support for UTF-8 characters.
+That is, you are not restricted to use only plain-English to name variables or methods.
+Any UTF-8 encoded natural language can be used without the need for ICU or any other internationalization package.

 ## Build Instructions
 Aer is a multi-platform software, that can be built on any Operating System.
 On Unix-like. macOS and Cygwin it is as easy as to fetch the source code and issue single command: